calebmosher/pkmngo/src/sections/how-to-play-basics.md

 * "Excellent!" (circle is approx. 33% or smaller) will earn you 100 XP

 *Note: These messages do not help your chances of catching the Pokemon, only give you more XP if/when you do catch it.*

+You can also grab the Pokeball and drag it around in a spinning motion before throwing it.
+Throwing this "Curve Ball" and capturing a Pokemon with it will earn you a cool 10 XP.

 > **How do I battle Pokemon?**
 See the [Battle Other Pokemon](#battle-other-pokemon) section to find out!